How are Decisions Made

 The Board is made up of elected Councillors and meets monthly.
 The purpose of the Board is to consider planning applications and, where appropriate, enforcement action against breaches of planning control and related matters.

 Each report on a planning application describes the application site, the proposed development, any relevant planning history, a summary of responses from those who have been consulted on the application, along with any other comments received and finally, a report on the main planning issues relevant to the application.

 Each report contains a recommendation to the Board Members, generally of either refusal or approval.
 There is a narrative by the Planning Officer of his/her consideration and the reason for refusal, or the conditions to be attached to an approval, are set out at the end of the report.

 The main Agenda is printed some time before the Board meeting.
 The Update is a document which is available on the day of the meeting and circulated to Members just before the Board meeting.
 It provides further information relevant to applications to be considered at the meeting which has emerged since the Agenda was printed.
 This could include further comments from interested parties, recent changes to the application and amendments to the recommendation.
 Copies are made available to the public.

-Whilst all the application details are available at the Board meeting, Members may decide that it would help them to visit the application site before the meeting.
+Planning officers make a site visit whilst considering the planning application and will include details arising from the site visits in their report.
+Whilst all the application details are available at the Board meeting, Members of the Board may decide that it would help them to visit the application site before the meeting.
 Any necessary visits take place in the few days prior to the Board meeting.
 The arrangements will usually be agreed with the applicant/agent.
 Time constraints mean that notification to the general public is not practical but neighbours are not precluded from attending the site visit if they wish.